 - Lipstick Lesbian: Fatima, Alex and most of the others are this.

-- Love Triangle: A growing one between Armstrong, Fatima, and Alex; despite what the otherwise Meaningful Title would have us believe, it's actually more of a subplot than the actual story.
+- Love Triangle: A growing one between Armstrong, Fatima, and Alex; despite what the title would have us believe, it's actually more of a subplot than the actual story.

 - Nixon Mask: A guy wearing one appears in a dream sequence.